belom88/visgl-addons/packages/vehicle-layer/README.md

 ## Vehicle types

-Vehicle type is a number that encodes a type of vehicle. `VehicleType` enum can be imported to use vehicle types in a human readable way.
+Vehicle type is a number that encodes a type of vehicle. `VehicleType` enum can be imported to define vehicle types in a human readable way.

 | VehicleType | Code |
 | ----------- | ---- |